What is double vision?

 Change in level of consciousness or alertness, such as passing out or unresponsiveness

 Fixed, dilated pupil

 Loss of muscle coordination

 Sudden change in vision, loss of vision, or eye pain

 - Sudden weakness or numbness on one side of the body

 What causes double vision?

 Double vision may be caused by a variety of underlying conditions or diseases.
-Some of these conditions, such as cataracts, are fairly common, particularly in older populations, while others may be serious or life threatening in nature.
-It may appear in only one eye as a result of refractive errors that split or double the image.
+Some of these conditions, such as cataracts, are fairly common, particularly in older populations, while others may be serious or life-threatening in nature.
+It may appear in only one eye as a result of refractive errors that split or multiply the image.